sebastiantoh/sml-slang/src/typechecker/README.md

 -----------------------------------------------------------------------------------

 ## Declarations
-For declarations, it suffices to extend the type environement (there is no type to return).
+For declarations, it suffices to extend the type environment (there is no type to return).
 We define a function `extend_env(env, dec)` that returns an environment extended with the declarations in `dec`.

 ### Value
 If patterns are of type 'a (type variable):